PCSS-Quantum/QLauncher/docs/index.rst

-Quantum Launcher Docs
+QLauncher Docs
 =====================

 ----------------
 About project
 ----------------
-Quantum Launcher is a high-level python library that aims to simplify usage of different quantum algorithms.
+QLauncher is a high-level python library that aims to simplify usage of different quantum algorithms.
 The goal is to make learning, using and benchmarking different quantum algorithms, hardware and problem formulations simpler.

 ----------------
 Main idea
 ----------------
-Quantum Launcher splits solving problems on Quantum Machine into 3 main components:
+QLauncher splits solving problems on Quantum Machine into 3 main components:

 - Problem: Formulation of the problem that we want to solve, for example: Maxcut or Exact Cover
 - Algorithm: Algorithm implementation that we want to use for solving problem, for example: QAOA, FALQON, BBS